IPB University: History

-Recent events

-On December 26, 2000 the Indonesia government changed IPB's autonomy status to a state-owned university.

 In 2005, IPB applied the minor and major system instead of the national curriculum system.
 This allow IPB students to take more than one department field.

 Symbol and flags

 Logo and philosophy

 The logo consist of "Institut Pertanian Bogor" text, a tree with three branches and five leaves, and an open book which are all lined by a white circle on a blue background.
 The logo reflects IPB as an academic institution, source of knowledge and technology, with the "Tridarma Perguruan Tinggi" obligation.

-The basic blue color symbolizes IPB as a science and technology university, the open book symbolizes IPB as a source of knowledge, the circle symbolizes that science has no limits and always growing, the three branches growing from the book symbolize Tridarma Perguruan Tinggi (IPB's three commitments: Education, Research, and Community Service), and the five leaves represent the first five faculties of IPB and symbolize Tridarma Perguruan Tinggi which is based on Pancasila.
+The basic blue color symbolizes IPB as a science and technology university, the open book symbolizes IPB as a source of knowledge, the circle symbolizes that science has no limits and always growing, the three branches growing from the book symbolize the Tridarma Perguruan Tinggi (IPB's three commitments, of education, research and community service), and the five leaves represent the first five faculties of IPB and symbolize Tridarma Perguruan Tinggi which is based on Pancasila.

-Flags

-The Institut Pertanian Bogor main flag is yellow with IPB emblem in the middle.
-Each faculty has its own logo and flag based on the IPB logo and flag.